Pro-tip: Press space bar to progress and it won't skip any slides

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin rutrum nibh diam, et rhoncus nulla interdum vitae.
 Suspendisse ac quam justo.
 In ut enim faucibus, aliquet velit a, rhoncus mauris.
 Ut pharetra magna ac euismod gravida.
 Aenean fringilla ex sit amet est condimentum, fermentum dapibus diam finibus.
 Donec id tortor turpis.
 Morbi semper turpis quis posuere sagittis.
 Suspendisse ac pulvinar magna, a hendrerit arcu.
 Aenean dictum nunc sit amet libero fringilla, vel vulputate risus auctor.
 Vestibulum interdum vulputate nibh et sodales.
 Donec lorem nisi, mattis quis tempus sed, finibus at velit.
 Curabitur pharetra libero eget felis ornare finibus.
 Vivamus eget sollicitudin risus, eu lobortis est. Duis sed lectus a purus luctus fermentum.
 Duis consequat gravida ex, id pellentesque turpis finibus eu.

-.column-children {
+break-inside.column-children {

 break-inside: avoid;